Chapter One: Somewhere Back In Time

 Heather stopped suddenly as she put it all together.
 Davy, Peter, Mike?
 Why did those names sound so… “Wait, aren’t you guys The… Monkees?”

 “So you’ve heard of us!”
 Peter grinned proudly.

-“I don’t know what happened…” said Cindy, biting her lip.
+“This doesn’t make any sense…” said Cindy, biting her lip.

-“Come on, you’re supposed to be the smart one!
+“Come on; you’re supposed to be the smart one!
 You’ve got to know what happened!”